Care

 non stick pan cleaning

-Even with workhorse construction, non stick cookware still requires care in order to help it perform its best and last as long as possible.
+Even with workhorse construction like our ProCoat Non Stick, coated cookware still requires care in order to help it perform its best and last as long as possible.
 Since most non stick collections are generally not dishwasher-safe, you’ll need to know how to properly hand wash without damaging or warping the coating.

 Level 1: Used Pans

-If your non stick pot or pan is relatively new and/or you’ve done a good job of maintaining it, you probably won’t need to do much to get (and keep) it clean.
-That’s especially true for pans that are just slightly dirty from regular use—i.e., pans that still have just a bit of leftover oil or food residue on them.
+If your non stick pot or pan is relatively new, or you’ve done a good job of maintaining it, you probably won’t need to do much to get (and keep) it clean.
+That’s especially true for pans that are just slightly dirty from everyday use—i.e., pans that still have just a bit of leftover oil or food residue on them.

 Step One: Let it Cool